cockroachdb/docs/v1.1/monitor-cockroachdb-with-prometheus.md

 ## Step 1.
 Install Prometheus

-1. Download the [latest Prometheus tarball](https://prometheus.io/download/) for your OS.
+1. Download the [2.x Prometheus tarball](https://prometheus.io/download/) for your OS.

 2. Extract the binary and add it to your `PATH`.
 This makes it easy to start Prometheus from any shell.